RHagenson/2019-01-03-UNO/_episodes/09-organization.md

 >
 {: .callout}

 Add a date line and comment to the line where you have created the directory, for example:

 ~~~
 # 2017_10_27
 # Created sample directories for the Data Carpentry workshop
 ~~~
 {: .bash}

 `bash` treats the `#` character as a comment character.
 Any text on a line after a `#` is ignored by bash when evaluating the text as code.

-Next, remove any lines of the history that are not relevant by navigating to those lines and using your delete key.
+Next, remove any lines of the history that are not relevant by navigating to those lines and using
+<kbd>Delete</kbd>.
 Save your file and close `nano`.

 Your file should look something like this: